tsunejui/image-protector/README.md

 ### Commands

-You can run run the following commands for the different requirement:
+You can run the following commands for the different requirement:

 <a id="encrypt"></a>
 **Encrypt** - Encrypt the repairing information on photo